 What does this mean for startups and small businesses?
 Website security is vital.
-Even if you don’t invest in the most elaborate security tools, the basics are necessary to ensure your website and your customers’ data is safe and secure.
+Even if you don’t invest in the most elaborate security tools, the basics are necessary to ensure your website and your customer’s data are safe and secure.

 If you’re not sure where to get started, here’s a basic website security checklist: